 - Submit an application to the Board.

-- Receive your licence to practice as an LCADC.
+- Receive your certificate or license to practice substance abuse counseling.

 For more information on a career in substance abuse counseling, read our substance abuse counselor career guide.

 Optional Substance Abuse Counseling Credentials Offered in Maryland

 If you are interested in additional substance abuse counseling credentials beyond certification and licensure by the state, there are several private organizations that offer optional opportunities to improve your skills and education.
 Earning other recognized credentials may help you stand out from other candidates in your job search.

 - Maryland Association of Prevention Professionals and Advocates (MAPPA): Offers three tiers of certification based on the International Certification & Reciprocity Consortium (IC&RC) standards, including Associate Prevention Specialist (APS), Certified Prevention Specialist (CPS), and Certified Prevention Professional (CPP).

 - Maryland Addiction and Behavioral-Health Professionals Certification Board (MABPCB): Offers voluntary credentialing programs to behavioral health workers in the state, such as Certified Clinical Supervisor (CCS), Certified Chemical Dependency Counselor, (CCDC) and Certified Peer Recovery Specialist (CPRS).

 - Prevention Technology Transfer Center Network (PTTC): Operates nationally with a regional office in Silver Spring to provide the Associate Prevention Specialist (APS) certification through the IC&RC.